|Nutrition Facts (per serving)|

 Bring to a boil.
-Reduce the heat and simmer, covered, for 3 hours, or until the tripe has a clear, jelly-like appearance and the veal is very tender.
+Reduce heat and simmer, covered, for 3 hours, or until tripe has a clear, jelly-like appearance and veal is very tender.

-Remove veal knuckle from the pot.
-When cool enough to handle, remove the meat from the bones, discard the bones, and chop the meat.
+Remove veal knuckle from pot.
+When cool enough to handle, remove meat from bones, discard bones, and chop meat.